1998–99 New York Knicks season: NBA playoffs

-However, the Knicks would lose Ewing after Game 2 of the Eastern Conference Finals, which the Knicks lost to the Pacers at the Market Square Arena, 88–86; Ewing had been battling through an Achilles injury, but it was learned that the tendon (which he had played on in Game 2) was partially torn, and he would be forced to miss the remainder of the playoffs.
-The Knicks were rescued by Johnson in Game 3 at Madison Square Garden; standing outside the three-point line with 11.9 seconds left, Johnson held the ball, and then began to dribble.
-He leaned into Pacers defender Antonio Davis before jumping up.
-The referee called the foul about a half-second before Johnson released the ball, but it was counted as a continuation shooting foul; the three-point basket and the ensuing free throw gave the Knicks a 92–91 victory.
+In the Eastern Conference Finals, and for the second consecutive year, the Knicks faced off against the 2nd–seeded, and Central Division champion Indiana Pacers, who were led by All-Star guard Reggie Miller, All-Star center Rik Smits, and sixth man Jalen Rose.
+The Knicks won Game 1 over the Pacers on the road, 93–90 at the Market Square Arena, but then lost Game 2 to the Pacers, 88–86.
+In Game 2, the Knicks lost Ewing to injury for the remainder of the playoffs; Ewing had been battling an Achilles tendon injury, and it was learned that the tendon was partially torn, forcing an end to his season.
+The Knicks were rescued by Johnson in Game 3 at Madison Square Garden; standing outside the three-point line with 11.9 seconds left, Johnson held the ball, and then began to dribble; he leaned into Pacers defender Antonio Davis before jumping up.
+The referee called the foul about a half-second before Johnson released the ball, but it was counted as a continuation shooting foul; the three-point basket, and the ensuing free throw gave the Knicks a 92–91 victory.